 At the Company's Annual General Meetings, members of the Board, the Group Financial Controller, other management representatives and the external auditors and where applicable, other advisers of the Company are present to answer queries.
 The Chairman provides an account of the performance of the Group during the year under review prior to the tabling of the financial statements for approval by the shareholders.

 The shareholders are invited to raise questions or matters relating to the financial statements or the affairs of the Group before putting the resolution to a vote.
+Questions and views or recommendations from shareholders were responded to by relevant Directors.
 Where applicable, the Directors will also present to the shareholders any written question raised by and responses given to the Minority Shareholders Watchdog Group or any shareholder who has written to the Company prior to the general meeting.